craigh/Tag/src/modules/Tag/docs/en/readme.txt

 After you have hooked the modules together, you may tag new items or edit old items to tag them from the content-providing module's create/edit function.

+On installation, Tag creates three sample tags for your use ('Zikula', 'computer', and 'open source').
+These can be safely deleted if you wish.